ArcelorMittal

-ArcelorMittal S.A. is a Luxembourg-based multinational steel manufacturing corporation, headquartered in Luxembourg City.
-It is ranked second on the list of steel producers behind Baowu, and had an annual crude steel production of 58 million metric tonnes in 2024.
+ArcelorMittal S.A., headquartered in Luxembourg City, is a multinational steel manufacturing corporation, with operations in iron ore and coke mining as well as scrap recycling.
+It is the second-largest steelmaker worldwide behind Baowu and was the largest steelmaker worldwide until 2019, when Baowu acquired other Chinese steelmakers.

-The company has steel-making operations in 15 countries, including 37 integrated and mini-mill steel-making facilities.
-In 2024, the company's production was 38% in the Americas, 53% in Europe and 9% in other countries, such as South Africa and Ukraine.
-The company is vertically-integrated and produces 58% of its iron ore needs, 90% of its coke needs, and 54% of its scrap and direct reduced iron needs.

-The company is ranked 190th on the Fortune Global 500.

-The company is 39.88% owned by Lakshmi Mittal and his family and the remainder of the company is publicly traded.
+ArcelorMittal has steel-making operations in 14 countries, including 34 integrated and mini-mill steel-making facilities.
+In 2025, the company had production capacity of 74.6 million tons of steel and produced 55.6 million tons of steel.
+The company's production was 40% in the Americas, 53% in Europe and 7% in other countries, such as South Africa and Ukraine.
+The company is vertically integrated and produces 72% of its iron ore needs from mining operations, 91% of its coke needs, and 55% of its scrap and direct reduced iron needs.
+The company is ranked 190th on the Fortune Global 500 and 256th on the Forbes Global 2000.
+As of December 2025, the company was 44.68% owned by Lakshmi Mittal and his family and the remainder of the company is publicly traded.

-The Company has iron ore mining activities in Brazil, Bosnia, Canada, Liberia, Mexico, Ukraine, South Africa and, via its joint venture in India and associate in Baffinland in Canada.
-The company's market share in the production of steel for the automotive industry is 15%.
+The company has iron ore mining activities in Brazil, Canada, Liberia, Mexico, Ukraine, South Africa and, via its joint venture in India and associate in Baffinland in Canada.
+The company's market share in the production of steel for the automotive industry is 16%.

-The company makes 200 unique steel grades for automotive purposes.
-Among the steel varieties are Usibor 2000, which was released in 2016; it was said to be about one-third stronger than other steels then available for car-making.